baenne/Smoothing-Of-CLBeaconData-For-Locating/README.md

 `beaconData`: Sends the raw data after each ranging (roughly every second).

-`orderedByBeaconBeaconData`: Sends the beacondata sorted as a dictionary with a custom struct(BeaconId(uuid,major,minor)) as the key and an array with the last 7 ranged values for this specific beacon.
+`orderedByBeaconBeaconData`: Sends the beacon data sorted as a dictionary with a custom struct(BeaconId(uuid,major,minor)) as the key and an array with the last 7 ranged values for this specific beacon.